| |

 including wheat, futures.
 Noting that financial investors

-in recent years.
-In addition to agri-businesses, more
+has boomed in recent years.
+In addition to agri-businesses,

-pension funds-are investing.
-Last year nearly $3 trillion
+to pension funds-are investing.
+Last year nearly $3

-in grain futures was traded on the Chicago Board of
+trillion in grain futures was traded on the Chicago

-Trade (now part of CME Group), the world's largest such
+Board of Trade (now part of CME Group), the world's

-market."
-And wheat is one of the favoured commodities.
+largest such market."
+And wheat is one of the

 The Food and Agricultural Organization also reports